UCD-BDLab/BioNeuralNet/docs/source/gnns.rst

 - **Learned Representations:** The latent code is obtained by minimizing a reconstruction loss, making it adaptive to the data.

-- **Flexible and Tunable:** Being neural network–based, autoencoders allow tuning of architecture parameters (e.g., number of layers, hidden dimensions, epochs, learning rate) to better capture the signal.
+- **Flexible and Tunable:** Being neural network-based, autoencoders allow tuning of architecture parameters (e.g., number of layers, hidden dimensions, epochs, learning rate) to better capture the signal.
 In our framework, we highly recommend using autoencoders (i.e., setting `tune=True`) to leverage their enhanced expressivity for complex multi-omics data.

 In practice, PCA offers simplicity and interpretability, whereas autoencoders may yield superior performance by capturing more nuanced nonlinear relationships.
 The choice depends on the complexity of your data and the computational resources available.
 Our recommendation is to enable tuning (using `tune=True`) to optimize the autoencoder parameters for your specific dataset.